ArnoldDP/OStim-Community-Modlist/README.md

 | Minimum  | Ryzen 7 5600 | RTX 2070/RX 6750 XT | 16gb @3200mhz | 40gb |
 | Recommended | Ryzen 7 7600x | RTX 3070 TI/RX 6800 XT | 32gb @3600mhz | 40gb |

 Since this list uses Community Shaders as opposed to an ENB, a high end GPU isn't a hard requirement for 1080p.
-A 2070 ti, 3060 ti, or rx 6750 XT will be enough for a stable framerate in most places.
+A newish mid range card such as a 2070/3060 TI or RX 6750 XT will be enough for a stable framerate in most places.
 You are more likely going to be limited by your CPU than your GPU with this list.
+With that being said, a beefier card is almost always better so the recommended specs are a bit higher than the minimum.

 **To users with an AMD 7xxx series card, please understand that you might run into problems with Community Shaders.
-It is recommended that you manually install a lightweight ENB (such as Silent Horizons 2) to avoid problems.**
+It is recommended that you manually install a lightweight ENB (Silent Horizons 2 is what I'd recommend) to avoid problems.**

 ### Installation